The author enjoys writing on various topics, including mental illness, wellness, bipolar and tips for recovery..

 - Increased goiter

 Hypothyroidism can often be diagnosed with a simple blood test.
-If you have a low level of thyroxine and high levels of TSH this can indicate an under active thyroid.
-That's because your pituitary produce more TSH in an effort to stimulate your thyroid gland into producing more thyroid hormone.
-The TSH test is one of the best screening tools, your doctor will likely check TSH first and follow with a thyroid hormone test if needed.
+If you have a low level of thyroxine and high levels of TSH, this can indicate an underactive thyroid.
+That's because your pituitary produces more TSH in an effort to stimulate your thyroid gland into producing more thyroid hormone.
+The TSH test is one of the best screening tools; your doctor will likely check TSH first and follow with a thyroid hormone test if needed.

 Now onto the reasons why I sometimes prefer not to take my thyroid medication.
-This thyroid disease has touched me and, my 4 siblings, and mother and father.
+This thyroid disease has touched me, my four siblings, and my mother and father.
 My sister has come close to dying on several occasions after stopping her medications.
 She has a more serious thyroid condition than I do.
 She has taken anywhere from 50 mcg of Synthroid to 400 mcg since she was 10 years old.

 Her doctor says this dosage is very rarely prescribed.
 I am in no way recommending you stop taking your medication.
 This article is written solely from my perspective and is not a recommendation for you to stop or tweak your thyroid medication.
-Every person is diagnosed and medicated to their own special needs.
-I am writing from what I have experienced with my thyroid condition and my prescribed medications.
+Every person is diagnosed and medicated for their own particular needs.
+I am writing about what I have experienced with my thyroid condition and my prescribed medications.

 Do Not Stop Your Meds Without Doctor Approval

 - I don't like taking any more medications than I have to.
-Believe me a handful or more is quite enough.
-And yes one more pill is always one to many for me.
+Believe me, a handful or more is quite enough.
+And yes, one more pill is always one too many for me.

-- I have side effects I don't like when I take the thyroid medication.
-They can be rather bothersome depending on the dosage I am taking.
+- I have side effects I don't like when I take thyroid medication.
+They can be rather bothersome, depending on the dosage I am taking.

-- It cost to much.
+- It costs too much.
 Sometimes finding money for an expensive medication can be difficult.

 This Is My Personal Decision

 I worry about the side effects.
-So far there aren't any that I can actually pinpoint, as I mentioned I take medications for bipolar and I have side effects from those.
+So far, there aren't any that I can actually pinpoint.
+As I mentioned, I take medications for bipolar, and I have side effects from those.
 So that is really not an excuse for me to stop taking the thyroid medication.
-I already have side effects so not taking it is not a workable excuse for the most part.
-If for some reason you have a serious enough side effect tell your doctor, he may be able to try another form of thyroid that may be better for you.
+I already have side effects, so not taking it is not a workable excuse for the most part.
+If, for some reason, you have a serious enough side effect, tell your doctor; they may be able to try another form of medication that may be better for you.

-I feel good, my levels are coming back a tad low.
+I feel good; my levels are coming back a tad low.
 The doctor says as long as I feel okay and levels remain steady, I can stop taking the thyroid medicine for now.
-I am not advocating anyone else NOT take their prescribed medication.
-Because everyone has a different diagnosis.
+I am not advocating that anyone else not take their prescribed medication.
+Everyone has a different diagnosis.
 So please follow your doctor's instructions.
 You and your doctor are the ones who need to decide what is best for you.
 It is not something you decide to do on a whim.

 As far as cost goes, I have an insurance plan with a low co-pay, so that really isn't much of a problem for me right now.
-However it is a problem for some people.
+However, it is a problem for some people.
 Thyroid medication is not all that expensive.
-But if you are on a limited budget it can still be unafforable for you.
-There are programs for you, if you need them.
-Contact your prescription label company for discounts, NeedyMeds, or search Patient Assistance Programs for further help with your medications.
+But if you are on a limited budget, it can still be unaffordable for you.
+There are programs for you if you need them.
+Contact your prescription label company for discounts, NeedyMeds, or search for patient assistance programs for further help with your medications.